2026 World Series Odds: Sportsbooks vs. Prediction Markets

 Why Prediction Markets Differ

-Sportsbooks build in a margin and react to public money.
+Sportsbooks build in a margin and react to MLB public money.
 Prediction markets reflect real-money probability trading with lower fees, which often makes them a sharper signal.

 When to Bet Futures